 Introduction

-In the 21st century, an increase in the > 65 years population is observed and the previsions are confirming this trend.
-This is mainly due to a general increase in the mean life expectancy and to a decrease in the birth rate (particularly in the western countries) [1].
-Also, the large socio-economic development in the last 50 years contributes to a significant increase in the well-being of the population and the level of public health.
-The quality of life depends largely on the prevention and control of many diseases and one of the health conditions that is affecting the quality of life is the oral one.
-Indeed, according to the World Health Organization (WHO) [1], having a good state of oral health is much more than having healthy teeth: a lacking oral health status is one of the most frequent causes of malnutrition and that can have very heavy effects on the daily life.
-In particular, many activities become difficult for the older adults, such as eat adequately and satisfactorily, speak fluently and correctly, smile, laugh, show teeth without embarrassment, maintain gratifying family and social relationships [2].
+In the twenty-first century, the population aged 65 and over has increased, and forecasts confirm this to be a continuing trend.
+This is mainly due to a general increase in mean life expectancy and to a decrease in the birth rate (particularly in Western countries) [1].
+In addition, considerable socio-economic development over the last 50 years has contributed to a significant increase in the well-being of the population and the level of public health.
+Quality of life depends largely on the prevention and control of disease, and one health condition that affects the quality of life is oral health.
+Indeed, according to the World Health Organization [1], having a good state of oral health is about much more than just having healthy teeth; poor oral health is one of the most frequent causes of malnutrition, which can have a large impact on daily life.
+In particular, many activities can become difficult for older adults, such as eating adequately and satisfactorily, speaking fluently and correctly, smiling, laughing, showing one’s teeth without embarrassment and maintaining gratifying family and social relationships [2].

 In a recent study [3], a questionnaire survey was conducted in order to provide a global overview of oral health conditions in older people.
-This survey indicated that oral disease is high in low-income countries and the use of oral health services, widely used in developed countries, are low among the older people.
-In addition to the socio-economic status and the regularity of dental visits, it is observed that dental caries and periodontal disease comprise a considerable public health problem in the majority of countries.
-In particular, the consequences of these oral problems most frequently afflicting the elderly are the missing teeth, dry mouth and limitations in chewing.
-For these reasons, the association between dental status and masticatory function, especially in these patients, was investigated in order to identify an impaired masticatory system and evaluate the appropriate clinical treatment [4].
-In particular, it was shown a direct relationship between the masticatory function and the number of remaining teeth arrangement.
-Indeed, it was demonstrated that the chewing problems increase as the number of posterior functional units decreases, when the remaining teeth are unevenly distributed or there were spaces between the teeth.
-In relation to the the influence of prosthetic rehabilitation on the masticatory function, it was observed that those with fewer teeth tended to replace them with a Removable Partial Denture (RPD): they had many artificial functional dental units [5].
-Subjects with fewer teeth reported a greater masticatory difficulty than those with RPD.
-However, there is not the certainty that replacing lost teeth with RPD is efficacy, as demonstrated in some studies.
-Indeed, the masticatory function is not necessarily better in patients with a minimum number of occlusal units (up to 20 teeth) and RPD.
-The rehabilitation of the posterior lost teeth with RPD is suggested when there are less than three pairs of posterior antagonist teeth that corresponded to a number of teeth less than 20.
+This survey indicated that incidence of oral disease is high in low-income countries, and the use of oral health services, widely used in developed countries, is low among the older population.
+In addition to socio-economic status and the regularity of dental visits, it is observed that dental caries and periodontal disease constitute a considerable public health problem in the majority of countries.
+In particular, the consequences of these oral problems that most frequently afflict the elderly are missing teeth, dry mouth and limitations in chewing ability.
+For these reasons, in the present study, the association between dental status and masticatory function, especially in elderly patients, was investigated in order to identify an impaired masticatory system and evaluate the appropriate clinical treatment [4].
+The results indicated a direct relationship between masticatory function and the number of remaining teeth.
+Indeed, it was demonstrated that chewing difficulties increase as the number of posterior functional units decreases, when the remaining teeth are unevenly distributed or there are spaces between the teeth.
+In relation to the influence of prosthetic rehabilitation on masticatory function, it was observed that those with fewer teeth tended to have them replaced with a removable partial denture (RPD) with many artificial functional dental units [5].
+Subjects with fewer teeth reported greater masticatory difficulty than those with RPD.
+However, there is no certainty that replacing lost teeth with an RPD is efficient, as some studies have demonstrated.
+In fact, masticatory function is not necessarily better in patients with a minimum number of occlusal units (up to 20 teeth) and RPD.
+The replacement of lost posterior teeth with RPD is suggested when there are less than three pairs of posterior antagonist teeth that correspond to a number of teeth less than 20.

-For all these reasons, it is clear that the dentist should implement all the measures at his disposal so that this category of patients can achieve and maintain good oral health.
-In particular, precise, repeatable and comparable measurement methods are seek in order to operate on this class of patients.
+For all these reasons, it is clear that dentists should implement all the measures at their disposal so that this category of patient can achieve and maintain good oral health.
+In particular, precise, repeatable and comparable measurement methods are sought for use with this class of patient.

 State of the art